OData/v3ProtocolDocument/OData Atom Format.markdown

 	<data:Age metadata:type="Edm.Int32">25</data:Age>

 ## 6.2.
-Sequences of Entities
+Collections of Entities

-Sequences of entities are represented in Atom as an Atom Feed.
+Collections of entities are represented in Atom as an Atom Feed.

-### 6.2.1 Sequence of Entities as an atom:feed Element ##
+### 6.2.1 Collection of Entities as an atom:feed Element ##

-Sequences of entities are represented using an atom:feed Element, where each entity is represented as an [`atom:entry`](#EntityInstances).
+Collections of entities are represented using an atom:feed Element, where each entity is represented as an [`atom:entry`](#EntityInstances).

 ### 6.2.1	The `atom:id` Element within an `atom:feed` ###